tickbh/td_rredis/README.md

 # redis-rs

-td_rredis is a high level redis library for Rust.
+td_rredis is a high level redis library and support cluster for Rust.
 It provides convenient access to all Redis functionality through a very flexible but low-level API.
 It uses a customizable type conversion trait so that any operation can return results in just the type you are expecting.
 This makes for a very pleasant development experience. if you redis in cluster, it will auto find new server, and get the data right in the server.